system76/tech-docs/src/models/thelio-b4/repairs.md

 ## Replacing the bottom case fan:

-Thelio Mira b1.0 has one case-mounted intake fan on the bottom of the chassis.
+Thelio b4.0 has one case-mounted intake fan on the bottom of the chassis.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 20 minutes